bsn-si/ocex-cli/README.md

 ```

 #### Check
-You can check coupon, and give common details
+You can check coupon and get it's details

 ``` bash
 ➜  ~ ocex-cli coupon check SampleCoupon